enercity/protoflow/docs/configuration/README.md

 | `AWSAccessKeyID` | Explicit credentials (optional) |
 | `AWSSecretAccessKey` | Explicit credentials (optional) |

+> **Note:** Protoflow expects all AWS resources (SNS topics, SQS queues, SNS→SQS subscriptions, and queue policies) to be provisioned via Terraform or other IaC tools.
+It will **not** create them at runtime.

 ### Go Channel (`"channel"`)

 | Field | Purpose |